DarkVanityOfLight/smt2-string-benchmarks/README.md

 There could(?) arise some issues on windows machines.
 For options check `python3 dataparser.py --help`

+Tags can be generated using the dataparser in tag mode and the originial smt2 dataset.
+Assume the originial problem set is in `benchmarks`
+- Add `tags.json` files to indicate tags on files/folders

 ## The visualizer
 The visualizer takes in a parsed dataset(in csv form), and can generate several informations about the dataset.